slotrans/whos_hiring/README.md

 ## Usage

+(Quick caveat: I made this entirely for myself, it definitely works on my machine, so these instructions are a bit half-assed...)

+This project uses Poetry, and includes an appropriate `pyproject.toml`.
+The declared Python version is 3.9 because that's what I used, but 3.7+ ought to work.

 First, get scraped

-`python scrape.py --url https://news.ycombinator.com/item?id=28719320 --output-dir foo`
+`python scrape.py --url "https://news.ycombinator.com/item?id=28719320" --output-dir foo`

 Then extract the data